-'''

 ar crv libfoo.a f1.o f2.o f3.o ...

-'''

 (Some Unix versions require that you also create the symbol table with ranlib libfoo.a.)
-In order to link a program main.o with the object files obj1.o, obj2.o and with object files from the library libfoo.a, you use the following command line:
+In order to link a program main.o with the object files obj1.o, obj2.o and with the object files in the library libfoo.a, you use the following command line:

-'''

 g++ -o main main.o obj1.o obj2.o -L. -lfoo

-'''

 The linker searches for libraries in certain system directories.
-The -L. option makes the linker search also in the current directory.7 The library name (without lib and .a) is given after -l.
+The -L. option makes the linker search also in the current directory.8 The library name (N.B.! the name, without the prefix lib and the suffix .a) is given after -1.

 For debugging, it can sometimes be interesting to look at the symbols defined in an object file or library.
 For this, the utility nm can be used.
-The symbols in an object file foo.o is listed with the command
+The symbols in an object file foo.o is listed with the command nm foo.o